Proxiblog and Jack’s Counterfeit Corner

 Is this a sign of the times for eBay or did someone just fall asleep at the wheel?
 We’ll continue to watch and report “more fun with fakes” for Proxiblog as we see them!

 If you like posts like this, please go to Jack Young’s page on Proxiblog.
-Also, please subscribe so you can get our weekly newsletter and be informed whenever there is a new article or column.
+Also, please subscribe so you can be informed whenever there is a new article or column.

 You can find more information about errors and varieties as well as buying and bidding on coins in Coin News Updated: The Essential Guide to Online Bidding.
 Please consider purchasing the work for yourself or a friend, as it underwrites this hobbyist website.
 Thank you.